Her name is one of my all-time top 10 favorite females.

 Therefore, your kids and your cavities increase, as do the trips to the dentists.

-And we keep drinking the stuff and drinking the stuff and drinking the stuff, and then we learn.
+And we keep drinking the stuff and drinking this stuff and drinking this stuff.

 And then we find out that the bottles are causing global warming.